spripon/ECG-Digitiser/README.md

 # Python code for the George B. Moody PhysioNet Challenge 2024

+This is the code version used for the challenge.
+See the branch `cleanup` for a cleaned-up version.

 ## What's in this repository?

 This repository contains our team's code for a Python entry to the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges.org/2024/).
 It builds on the default repository provided by the Challenge.
 You can try it by running the steps describe below.